You’re Not Imagining It: Headlights Are Getting Brighter

 Another technology being used in Europe, but not the US yet, is called the adaptive driving beam.
 According to Mr. Kossoff of The Retrofit Source it’s “very James Bond-like” and “very cool.”
 The beam relies on sensors that can detect oncoming traffic and adjust the projected beam pattern to allow plenty of light for the driver without blinding other motorists.”

-At Philbrook Law Office, our Vancouver, WA car accident and product liability lawyers fight aggressively to hold everyone who causes an accident liable for the injuries they cause.
+At Philbrook Law, our Vancouver, WA car accident and product liability lawyers fight aggressively to hold everyone who causes an accident liable for the injuries they cause.
 We file claims against drivers who speed, drive while distracted, or fail to respect your position on the road.
 We file claims against manufacturers of defective car parts – even if those parts appear to have some benefits.
 To discuss your car accident case, please call our offices in Vancouver or Battle Ground, WA.
 You can reach us at 360-746-0351 or complete our contact form.
 We represent personal injury clients on a contingency fee basis.

 Founding Attorney Matthew Philbrook attended Clark College, Washington State University, and Gonzaga University School of Law.
-He is a member of the Washington State and Oregon State Bar Associations and started Philbrook Law Office in 2005.
+He is a member of the Washington State and Oregon State Bar Associations and started Philbrook Law in 2005.
 He specializes in Personal Injury, DUI and Criminal Defense cases.
 Learn more about Mr. Philbrook.